cortesi/godo/README.md

    additional space.

 4. **Run the command or shell**
-   Invokes `$SHELL -c "<COMMAND>"` (or drops into an interactive shell if no command is provided) inside the sandbox, so all writes and changes remain isolated.
+   By default, execs the program directly with its arguments (no extra shell), preserving argument boundaries and quoting: `prog arg1 "a b"` becomes `Command::new("prog").args(["arg1", "a b"])`.
+Pass `--sh` to force shell evaluation via `$SHELL -c "<COMMAND>"` (useful for pipes, globs, etc.).
+If no command is provided, an interactive shell is opened in the sandbox.
 The exit code from the command is preserved and passed back to the caller, allowing `godo` to be used in scripts and CI pipelines.

 5. **Commit or keep results**
    Unless `--keep` is specified, godo prompts to: